-Fire dragon dance is a Moon Festival tradition in Hong Kong.
-From the fourteenth day of the eighth lunar month, it would be held in Tai Hang area of Causeway Bay for three consecutive nights.
+The fire dragon dance is a Moon Festival tradition in Hong Kong.
+From the fourteenth day of the eighth lunar month, it is held in the Tai Hang area of Causeway Bay for three consecutive nights.
 The fire dragon is made of pearl grass, which consists of 32 sections and being more than 70 meters long in the whole.
-The fire dragon is inserted of longevity incenses.
+The fire dragon is inserted with longevity incenses.
 On the nights of the event, an undulating fire dragon dancing under the lights together with drum music makes the streets very busy and lively.

 8. Play Lord Rabbit